Xotl/Smash-League/README.md

 ## Match Rules

 The players must play a *1vs1* match to determine a winner.
-The winner is the first one to win 3 matches.
+The winner is the first one to win 3 games.

+Couching during an in progress game is not allowed.
+Please stick to the rules.

 ### Current Smash ruleset